Engee documentation

 waveform = EngeePhased.RectangularWaveform(PulseWidth=1/pulse_bw,PRF=prf,SampleRate=fs); # системый объект

-Note that we have set the sampling rate equal to twice the bandwidth.
+Please note that we have set the sampling rate to double the bandwidth.

 We assume that the only noise present in the receiver is thermal noise, so there is no interference in this simulation.
-The power of thermal noise depends on the receiver bandwidth.
-The receiver noise bandwidth is set equal to the bandwidth of the waveform.
+The power of thermal noise depends on the bandwidth of the receiver.
+The noise bandwidth of the receiver is set equal to the bandwidth of the waveform.
 This is often the case in real systems.
-We also assume that the receiver has a gain of 20 dB and a noise figure of 0 dB.
+We also assume that the receiver has a gain of 20 dB and a noise factor of 0 dB.

 In [ ]: